 This news piece about Afghanistan from 2006 illustrates the problem where trolleys might have been helpful, members of the US 10th Mountain Division hauling water bottles with stretchers and a ‘bucket brigade’.

-For most operational environments now, small ATVs and quad bikes with trailers seem to be the norm.
+Small ATVs and quad bikes with trailers seem to be the norm now.

-A recent Tweet caught my attention, focussed on working in the urban environment and the brilliant innovation and experimentation being carried out by the British Army.
+A recent Tweet caught my attention, focussed on working in the urban environment and the brilliant innovation and experimentation by the British Army.

 Not only for medical reasons but also the challenges of resupply in the close confines often found in urban environments where a quad could not access

-I must thank Will and James for these tweets and their online engagement certainly had some really interesting conversations, am very lucky to be tagged in.
+I must thank Will and James for these tweets and their online engagement certainly had some interesting conversations, very lucky to be tagged in.

-The question at the core of this is a simple one, is it worth revisiting the concept of a hand cart for infantry and other forces, especially in an urban environment?
+Is it worth revisiting the concept of a handcart for infantry and other forces, especially in an urban environment?

 My view is yes, I think they still have much to offer, no surprise there then.

-But if we accept there is value, what are the options, how do test them out, how do we find space in a crowded budget to bring them into service, and how do we sustain them in service?
+But if we accept there is value, what are the options, how do we test them out, how do we find space in a crowded budget to bring them into service, and how do we sustain them in-service?

 A few thoughts on the options…